aaronland/dogeared-extruder/README.md

 Aside from stuff listed in the [TODO.txt](TODO.txt) file:

-* Health checks
-* A resource endpoint that calls the actual Readability API
+* A resource endpoint that calls the `readability.com` API

 See also
 --